LiuJiewenTT/leap-day/docs/example/index.md

 All of this site perfectly supports browsing from mobile devices.

+If you don't want to use my layout but my stylesheet only, visit [this page](./index copy.md).

+---

 Text can be **bold**, _italic_, or ~~strikethrough~~.

 [Link to another page](./another-page.html).